ChristosMaragkos/EventCoalTrain/Core/README.md

 ```

 - Subscribe using the cached keys/notifications via EventBus.Instance.
-- Publish by creating a Packet with a fresh payload instance each time.
+- Publish using either the cached packet descriptor or the key directly with a fresh payload instance each time.

 ## Quick start
 ```csharp